Full Impact: History

 Full Impact started in a roundabout fashion when early Apple employee and programmer Randy Wigginton decided to write a spreadsheet program.
 Wigginton had left Apple during the Macintosh development process to start Encore Systems with two friends, Don Breuner and Ed Ruder.
 They were soon hired by Steve Jobs to develop a word processor for the soon-to-be-released Macintosh, which would become MacWrite.
 Wigginton wanted to duplicate this success by making a GUI-based spreadsheet that would be easier to use than anything on the market.
 Unlike a word processor, however, a spreadsheet requires a complex "engine" to quickly solve the many equations that make it up.

 Starting in September 1984, shortly after the Mac's release, Wigginton and his two partners started looking for an engine, and were introduced to Richard Ross by an Apple employee.
 They agreed that Encore would adapt a GUI to Ross's engine, which would become MacCalc.
 It was not long before these plans started to fall apart.
 Ross wanted to retain control the product and sell it through his company, Bravo Technologies, while Wigginton and his partners felt it would be much wiser to license it to a larger company, and that Ross was pushing them out of the decision making.
 Eventually they decided to look for another partner, and shortly thereafter Wigginton met with several employees of Ashton-Tate and presented a demo of their existing prototype program.
 Ashton-Tate was interested, and agreed to fund development of the product in exchange for marketing rights.

 They used the prototype GUI created for MacCalc along with a new engine, Alembic, (written by Queue Associates) and almost completely rewritten by Les Vogel to create the Glass project, also known as Pegasus.
 This head start should have allowed the product to ship fairly quickly.
 Instead, Ashton-Tate vacillated between being extremely interested in the Macintosh market, considering it a way to break out of their dBASE-dominated PC line, and then being completely ambivalent about it.
-This vacillation appears to have been based largely on Mac sales reports; when sales were up the Mac was Ashton-Tate's next big thing, when sales dropped it wasn't worth bothering with.
-When interested, Encore's development funds would arrive on time – when they weren't, the money would disappear for months.
+This vacillation appears to have been based largely on Mac sales reports; when sales were up the Mac was Ashton-Tate's next big thing, when sales dropped it was not worth bothering with.
+When interested, Encore's development funds would arrive on time—when they were not, the money would disappear for months.
 The Encore team was repeatedly forced to take on other projects in order to pay the bills, stretching what should have been a short project into a several-year ordeal.

 Then, just when the product was finally ready to ship, Ross decided to sue Ashton-Tate, claiming he had rights to the program.
 Ross lost the case and today it is considered one of the classic examples of intellectual property rights law.
 Ross went on to release his version as MacCalc, and gained very positive reviews.